-* The University of California (called "Cal" for sports purposes but "Berkeley" for most others) won the first of 5 National Championships (so far) in college football in 1920, and also won in basketball in 1959.
+* The University of California (called "Cal" for sports purposes but "Berkeley" for most others) won the 1st of 5 National Championships (so far) in college football in 1920, and also won one in basketball in 1959.

-* Stanford University won the first of 2 National Championships in football in 1926, and one in basketball in 1942.
+* Stanford University won the 1st of 2 National Championships in football in 1926, and one in basketball in 1942.

 * The University of San Francisco won back-to-back National Championships in basketball in 1955.

-* The Oakland Athletics won the first of 4 World Series in 1972.
+* The Oakland Athletics won the 1st of 4 World Series in 1972.

-* The Golden State Warriors (in San Francisco 1962-71, Oakland since then) won their first and still only NBA Championship in 1975.
+* The Golden State Warriors (in San Francisco 1962-71, Oakland since then) won their 1st and still only NBA Championship in 1975.